1801 Solar Dr. Suite 290 Oxnard, CA 93030

 • Feeling that teeth are loose

-• Change in the fit of oral appliance
+• Change in the fit of the oral appliance

 • Tender or swollen gums